top of page

 Author

-Eric Roy is a father and a 25-year technologist focused on helping families create safer, simpler digital environments for their homes and families.
+Eric Roy is a father and a 25-year technologist focused on helping families create safer, simpler digital environments for their homes.
 He writes about practical, real-world ways to keep home technology secure, organized, and age-appropriate without the overwhelm.

 This post reflects my personal experience and opinions on family technology.
 It is not medical, psychological, or legal advice.